pbelcak/fastfeedforward/README.md

  |              The modified mixture is passed to the next node.
  |              Finally, the outputs of all leaves are mixed together to obtain the final output.
  |      - If `use_hard_decisions` is True and `return_entropies` is True, the entropies will be computed before the decisions are rounded.
+ |      - If self.training is False, region leaks and dropout will not be applied in this function.
+ |      - Node usage, when tracked, is computed after node leaks have been applied (but is of course also applied when there is no node leaks).
  |
  |      Raises
  |      ------